scottglenblanch/modularize-terminal-commands/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Special Thanks
+Special Thanks to @wcspcbmt for teaching me bash.
+My eyes have been opened to the power of the terminal.